Dacryodes elmeri

-Dacryodes elmeri is a tree in the family Burseraceae.
+Dacryodes elmeri is a species of tree in the family Burseraceae.
 It is named for the American botanist Adolph Elmer.

 Description

 Dacryodes elmeri has a trunk diameter of up to 75 cm.
 The fruits are ovoid and measure up to 4.7 cm long.

 Distribution and habitat

 Dacryodes elmeri is endemic to Borneo and is very uncommon.
 Its habitat is lowland forests.